 By the way, the sound level measurement got into the negative press some time ago, because the volume data that the station sends to the Netatmo cloud was anonymously evaluated and turned into a World Cup barometer.
 Some Netatmo users were not very enthusiastic about this because they did not know that this data could be used for something like that - heise.de reported about it.
-For all of you who are worried about this and maybe don't want to buy the weather station for the reason: The provider has made improvements and now there is a switch in the Netatmo app under the "Advanced" area with which you can select the item "Become a contributor" can disable.
+For all those who are worried about this and might not want to buy the weather station for that reason: The provider has made improvements and now there is a switch in the Netatmo app under the “Advanced” area with which you can select “Become a contributor”. can disable.

 A nice idea how to make the collected weather data available for everyone is that Netatmo Weathermap.
-All the data from the individual private weather stations are displayed on a world map and can be viewed by any Internet user.
-However, only the data from the outside sensor is displayed here: altitude above zero, place name, temperature (with curve), humidity (with curve), air pressure (with curve).
+All the data from the individual private weather stations is displayed on a world map and can be viewed by any Internet user.
+However, only the data from the outdoor sensor is displayed here: Altitude above zero, place name, temperature (with curve), humidity (with curve), air pressure (with curve).
 All measurement data from the interior sensor remain "secret".
 The whole thing is realized with Google Maps and for legal reasons I prefer not to take a screenshot.
-Just take a look at it: www.netatmo.com/de-DE/weathermap
+Also just have a look: www.netatmo.com/de-DE/weathermap

 The Netatmo app can also display push notifications from the station if necessary.
 For example, you can be reminded to ventilate when the CO2 content has exceeded a certain value.
 Other measured values can also be provided with rules in order to trigger events.
 For example, you can be informed in the event of a sudden drop in pressure, because this usually indicates a change in the weather.

 Incidentally, the sound measurement can also be provided with such push messages.
-In this way, for example, you can monitor the house while on vacation.
-Whether this is suitable as a warning in the event of a break-in is to be considered, however, because firstly, in the worst case, the new sound value is only transmitted again after 5 minutes and secondly, it could be that a noise outside the house is so loud that it is inside Sensor is perceived.
-Here you might have to take a look at the CO2 content, because this should also change if people are "busy" in the house for a while. ;)
+In this way, for example, you can monitor the house on vacation.
+However, it should be considered whether this is suitable as a warning in the event of a break-in, because firstly, in the worst case, the new sound value will only be transmitted again after 5 minutes and, secondly, it could be that a noise outside the house is so loud that it can be heard from the inside sensor is perceived.
+Here you might have to take a look at the CO2 content, because this would also have to change if people are “busy” in the house for a while. ;)

-Via the Netatmo website "Access to my weather station" you can log in and view the stored measured values of the weather station in a clear manner.
+About the Netatmo website”Access to my weather station” you can log in and view the stored measured values of the weather station.
 In this way, long time intervals can also be viewed again and, if necessary, exported.
 CSV and XLS (Excel) are available as output formats.
-Both formats can of course also be saved in Apple numbers open and continue to use.
+You can of course also use both formats in Apple numbers open and continue to use.